holistudio/project-spaceship/awesome-papers/collaib/source/Beyond Heuristics - A Novel Design Space Model for Generative Space Planning in Architecture.md

 ## Takeaways

+- [[understanding-state-space]] before running/optimizing models can be helpful
 - Design space should be defined such that it has sufficient bias, variance, complexity, and continuity but not too much.
 This can be checked with a sparse sampling of parameters before optimization
 - Once it's clear that the design space is sufficiently complex, metaheuristics like MOGA can be used with confidence.
+- In the face of high dimensional state spaces, random sampling may suffice rather than sampling every point in the high dimensional space [[random-sampling-addresses-high-dimensionality]]